32 Obesity, Sarcopenia, and Frailty Prevent Longevity

 Progressing Frailty Is Connected to an Array of Geriatric Symptoms

-The first symptom of frailty is usually daily living starting to cause excessive fatigue.
+The first symptom of frailty is usually excessive fatigue in response to normal daily activity.
 Consequently, the person slows down and eventually lowers physical activity entirely.
 The reduced physical activity leads to more muscle loss, and general weakness sets in.

-Once frailty takes hold and continues to progress, other feared geriatric symptoms can be detected, including cognitive decline, decreased strength, and balance problems.
+Once frailty takes hold and continues to progress, other feared geriatric symptoms develop, including cognitive decline, decreased strength, and balance problems.
 These symptoms often lead to increased instances of falls—resulting in broken bones and injuries—which further reduces physical activity and leads to an accelerated cognitive decline.
 Once the frail person spends most of the day in bed, pressure ulcers and delirium are feared.

 In clinical settings the clinical frailty scale (to the right in above graphic) is used to identify the degree of frailty and start appropriate interventions.

 Keep in mind that people can cope very differently, and therefore the trajectory of frailty is very individual.
-A person that is still socially connected with plenty of family and friends will cope with a setback (for example, from a fall) easier and recuperate.
-Or not, if the frail person is more depressed or anxious by nature.
+A person that is still socially connected with plenty of family and friends will cope with a setback (for example from a fall) easier and recuperate.
+Or not, if the frail person is more depressed or anxious by nature and lacks support.

-The living environment plays a huge role here; meaningful social connections, cognitive stimulation, and continued exercising will keep the person on a much slower trajectory.
+The living environment plays a huge role here; meaningful social connections, cognitive simulation, and continued exercising will keep the person on a much slower trajectory.

 Frailty Prevention and Intervention Strategies Include Diet and Exercise

-The available knowledge for the effectiveness of nutrition intervention is limited, and no “perfect blueprint” has been found.
+The scientific understanding of the effectiveness of nutrition intervention is limited.
+No “perfect blueprint” has been found.
 Despite this, suggested dietary interventions generally prioritize reducing severe obesity for both easier physical activity and reduced inflammation.
+Weight loss should be slow to avoid too much loss of muscle mass.
 Generally, these goals are supported by eating a plant-heavy diet rich in antioxidants and flavonoids.

 At the moment, the recommended diet is a Mediterranean-style diet because studies have demonstrated a positive impact on inflammation, chronic diseases, and cognition.
 Because not all elderly people will accept a Mediterranean diet, similar culturally-appropriate diets such as the DASH diet are good choices as well.

-The main goal of the dietary intervention is to prevent sudden weight loss, especially from muscle mass.
-Research has focused heavily on increased protein intake, vitamin D, omega-3 fatty acids, and antioxidant supplementation as intervention strategies.
+Once frailty has developed, the main goal of the dietary intervention is to prevent sudden weight loss, especially from muscle mass.
+Research has focused heavily on increased protein intake and vitamin D supplementation to improve muscle mass.
+Other intervention studies center around omega-3 fatty acids, and antioxidant supplementation reduce inflammation and improve cognition.
 Although clinical supplementation trials have shown mixed results, the intake for these nutrients should be adequate to support maintenance of muscle mass and build reserves.

 As always, prevention is better than intervention.
-A healthy, plant-based diet will be the first important preventative step to avoid sarcopenia and frailty.
-A focus on protein intake is more important once people reach old age, since most Americans have an over-adequate protein intake.
+A healthy, plant-heavy mixed diet will be the first important preventative step to avoid sarcopenia and frailty.
+A focus on protein intake is more important As people reach old age a focus on adequate protein intake will become increasingly important.

 Starting an appropriate exercise program is essential for increasing strength and reversing frailty.
 Studies evaluating exercise programs for frail people have shown to be very successful in reversing frailty and increasing independence.